-5.0 andards and Benchmarks Perform facials, manipulation and related massage, make-up, hair removal, and artificial lash application.
-Identify the prop er chemical to be prescribed using an understanding of the chemistry that affects the skin that can be described, measured a predicted.
-Demonstrate proper procedure and application of chemicals (students are only required to perform 10 facial procedures to obtain a cosmetology license, Refer to rule 61G5-22.006) The student will be able to: 15.01 Identify bone structure, face shapes, and fashion trends to fulfill client's needs and desires.
-15.02 Choose the proper supplies, products, and equipment based on skin analysis and client consultation.
-15.03 Demonstrate knowledge of action and reaction of chemical products used for the cleansing of the face and neck.
-15.04 Demonstrate knowledge of available treatments and chemical products associated with each treatment and use prol blerr solving skills in selecting the appropriate chemicals and equipment to meet the needs of the client.
-15.05 Demonstrate ability and knowledge to properly do a final cleansing of the face and neck using product knowledge of reactions to chemicals on the different textures of skin.
-15.06 Demonstrate working knowledge of chemicals used for lash and eyebrow tinting and the adverse reactions that may occur. / 15.07 Demonstrate proper procedure for applying artificial eyelashes with a working knowledge of the chemicals and adve reactions that may occur. rse 15.08 Shape eyebrows by tweezing and waxing incorporating bone structure, appropriate angles and procedures for hair removal to meet the client's needs 15.09 Apply make-up based on the client's needs and desires, using proper safety procedures and appropriate application procedures and products, and utilizing knowledge of color theory and chemical reactions to the skin before application on.
+16.0 Perform facials, manipulation and related massage, make-up, hair removal, and artificial lash application.
+Identify the proper chemical to be prescribed using an understanding of the chemistry that affects the skin that can be described, measured and predicted.
+Demonstrate proper procedure and application of chemicals (students are only required to perform 10 facial procedures to obtain a cosmetology license, Refer to rule 61G5-22.006). -- The student will be able to:

+• • • • • 16.01 Choose the proper supplies, products, and equipment based on skin analysis and client consultation.
+16.02 Demonstrate knowledge of action and reaction of chemical products used for the cleansing of the face and neck.
+16.03 Demonstrate knowledge of available treatments and chemical products associated with each treatment and use problem solving skills in selecting the appropriate chemicals and equipment to meet the needs of the client.
+16.04 Demonstrate ability and knowledge to properly do a final cleansing of the face and neck using product knowledge of reactions to chemicals on the different textures of skin.
+16.05 Demonstrate working knowledge of chemicals used for lash and eyebrow tinting and the adverse reactions that may occur.
+16.06 Demonstrate proper procedure for applying artificial eyelashes with a working knowledge of the chemicals and adverse reactions that may occur.
+16.07 Shape eyebrows by tweezing and waxing incorporating bone structure, appropriate angles and procedures for hair removal to meet the client's needs 16.08 Apply make-up based on the client's needs and desires, using proper safety procedures and appropriate application procedures and products, and utilizing knowledge of color theory and chemical reactions to the skin before application.
+16.09 Identify bone structure, face shapes, and fashion trends to fulfill client's needs and desires.
+16.10 Clean and maintain implements by using appropriately mixed chemicals and following the procedures for decontamination of tools per Chapter 61G-5.002 (2), F.A.C., and dispose of "single use" items.

-This course provides an opportunity to learn competencies in hair shampooing and scalp treatments.
+Course Description: This course provides an opportunity to learn competencies in hair shampooing and scalp treatments.